 - A. As part of its analysis for the next Housing Element, the Office of Planning and Environmental Review (PER) will do an in-depth analysis of the presence of housing overcrowding in Environmental Justice Communities and the causes of that overcrowding.
-PER will also determine whether there are feasible implementation measures to address housing overcrowding.
-(PLANNING AND ENVIRONMENTAL REVIEW) [Deleted as it is addressed in Measure B.] - B. Collaborate with refugee and immigrant advocates and the refugee community to determine the extent of housing overcrowding ammonstallartic Determine implementation measures to decrease housing overcrowding which can be added to the 2021 Housing Element.
-(PLANNING AND ENVIRONMENTAL REVIEW) [Revised to address another population group within the community.]
+(PLANNING AND ENVIRONMENTAL REVIEW) - B. Collaborate with refugee and immigrant advocates to determine the extent of housing overcrowding Environmental Justice Communities.
+Determine implementation measures to decrease housing overcrowding which can be added to the 2021 Housing Element.
+(PLANNING AND ENVIRONMENTAL REVIEW)